- Article published at:

 Now the usage of willow woods is not just limited to manufacturing Kashmiri Kangris.
 Craftsmen make other products using this plant, such as picnic baskets, tiffin boxes, lampshades, chairs, tables, trays, curtain rings, and cycle baskets.

 Artisans majorly follow two weaving processes for producing aesthetic wicker willow products:

 - For making small and lightweight products: Thin slices of wicker woods are carefully interwoven into each other, giving products a web-like appearance.
 E.g., baskets, tiffin boxes, etc.

 - For making large and heavy-weight products: Thick willow logs are used to manufacture the products’ basic structure.
 This helps build a strong foundation and makes the product sturdy.
 Then the splinters of the wood are interwoven to form the outer appearance.
 E.g., chair, table, lampshades, etc.

-However, nowadays, plain willow wickers having softwood colours are also very much in demand because of the aesthetic and natural feel.
-Thus, you may find chairs, tables, baskets, lampshades, etc. of willow wood colour also in the market.
+However, nowadays, plain willow wickers having softwood colors are also very much in demand because of the aesthetic and natural feel.
+Thus, you may find chairs, tables, baskets, lampshades, etc. of willow wood color also in the market.